Shopify/cli/packages/cli/README.md

   --path=<value>
       The path to your theme directory.

-  --poll
-      Force polling to detect file changes.

   --port=<value>
       Local port to serve theme preview from.

-  --stable
-      Use the legacy Ruby implementation for the `theme dev` command.

   --store-password=<value>
       The password for storefronts with password protection.